dankogai/js-installproperty/README.md

 `Object.defineProperty` is great except the fact it overwrites the previous property *unconditionally*.
 Isn't it nice if you can undo the operation, especially when you are tweaking built-in objects?
-This installproperty.js just does that:
+This `installproperty.js` just does that!

+On load, `installproperty.js` *installProperties* following functions to `Object`.

+Yes, you can restore `Object` itself via `Object.restoreProperties(Object)`.

 ### Object.installProperty( *obj* , *prop* , *desc* )